taiwo2/Associate-Google-cloud-Engineer-project/Cloud-SQL -database/readme.md

     ##echo $SQL_CONNECTION
 The connection name should be printed out.

-To activate the proxy connection to your Cloud SQL database and send the process to the background, run the following command:
+To activate the proxy connection to your Cloud SQL database and send the process to the background, run the following command: <br>

-    ##./cloud_sql_proxy -instances=$SQL_CONNECTION=tcp:3306 &
+    ./cloud_sql_proxy -instances=$SQL_CONNECTION=tcp:3306 &